tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 In short, I think `"text" | std::uc::as_utf32` should "just work".
-Making users write `"text" | std::uc::as_char8_t | std::uc::as_utf32`, when that does not increase correctness or efficiency seems wrongheaded to me.
-Users that want to can still write the longer version under both options.
+Making users write `"text" | std::uc::as_char8_t | std::uc::as_utf32`, when that does not increase correctness or efficiency -- and produces no different object code -- seems wrongheaded to me.
+Users that want the extra explicitness can still write the longer version under both options.
+Users that do not want this explicitness should not be forced to write it.

 ## Add a null-terminated sequence sentinel